 Paralegals assist lawyers, mostly by doing research and preparing legal documents.
 Client contact can range between frequent and nonexistent, depending on the law office you’re working in.
 But while most paralegals do work for law firms, many are also employed in corporate legal departments and government agencies.
 The position averages nearly $52,000 per year and is expected to grow by 12% over the next 10 years.

-Education/training: Technically speaking there are no specific education requirements for a paralegal.
+Education/Training Required: Technically speaking there are no specific education requirements for a paralegal.
 But most employers won’t hire you unless you have at least an associate’s degree, as well as a paralegal certification.

-Challenges: You’ll need to have a willingness to perform deep research.
+Job Challenges: You’ll need to have a willingness to perform deep research.
 And since you’ll often be involved in preparing legal documents, you’ll need a serious eye for detail.
 You’ll also need to be comfortable with the reality that much of what takes place in a law office involves conflict between parties.
 You may find yourself in the peacemaker role more than occasionally.
 There’s also a strong variation in pay between states and even cities.
 For example, while average pay in Washington DC is over $70,000 per year, it’s only about $48,000 in Tampa.

 Why you may want to become a paralegal: